-Depending on the case, D.A.s may try to avoid trial by offering to lower your terrorist threat charges down to less serious offenses such as:
+Depending on the case, D.A.s may try to avoid trial by offering to plea bargain the terrorist threat charges down to less serious offenses such as:

-- reckless endangerment in Nevada, which can be either a category C felony in Las Vegas or a gross misdemeanor in Las Vegas, or
+- reckless endangerment, which can be either a category C felony or a gross misdemeanor, or

-- breach of peace in Nevada, which is only a misdemeanor in Las Vegas
+- breach of peace, which is only a misdemeanor

-If after reading this you'd like a free consultation with our Las Vegas criminal defense lawyers, call 702-DEFENSE (702-333-3673).
+If after reading this you would like a free consultation with our Las Vegas criminal defense lawyers, call 702-DEFENSE (702-333-3673).
 We may be able to negotiate your charges down to a lesser crime or even have it dismissed.
-And if necessary, we're always ready to fight for you at trial.
+And if necessary, we are always ready to fight for you at trial.